remnrem/luna-doc/docs/ref/annotations.md

 other annotations.

-It operates in one of two primary modes: appending new values based on 1) other annotations (e.g. overlap or distinance to other annotation classes) or 2) the EDF signals that span those annotations (e.g. the mean value of a window around each annotation).
+It operates in one of two primary modes: appending new values based on 1) other annotations (e.g. overlap or distance to other annotation classes) or 2) the EDF signals that span those annotations (e.g. the mean value of a window around each annotation).
 A further special mode can add meta-data based on the _duration_ of annotations.